 - Optimize your product data feed

-- Optimize your product page (landing page) so shoppers land at a place where they can easily add a product to cart
+- Optimize your product page (landing page) so shoppers land at a place where they can easily add a product to the cart

 #4.
 Use your keywords wisely